SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 title: Revolution in China Stearns
 ---

+# overview

-# fall of Qing
+## fall of Qing

-## Manchu 12-yo boy emperor Puyi abducted in 1912
+### Manchu 12-yo boy emperor Puyi abducted in 1912

-## power vacuum competed for by \'regional warlords, loose alliance of students, politicians, secret societes, japanese, communist movement\'
+### power vacuum competed for by \'regional warlords, loose alliance of students, politicians, secret societes, japanese, communist movement\'

-## internal divisions and foreign influences paved the way for the ult victory of Mao Zedong [[claim]{.smallcaps}]{.tag tag-name="claim"} {#internal-divisions-and-foreign-influences-paved-the-way-for-the-ult-victory-of-mao-zedong}
+### internal divisions and foreign influences paved the way for the ult victory of Mao Zedong [[claim]{.smallcaps}]{.tag tag-name="claim"} {#internal-divisions-and-foreign-influences-paved-the-way-for-the-ult-victory-of-mao-zedong}

-# warlord cliques
+## warlord cliques

-## dominated chinese politics for next 3 decades
+### dominated chinese politics for next 3 decades

-## most powerful clique was in north china headed by Yuan Shikai
+### most powerful clique was in north china headed by Yuan Shikai

-## Shanghai and Canton made second power center, favored politicians like Sun Yat-sen
+### Shanghai and Canton made second power center, favored politicians like Sun Yat-sen

-# university students, teachers, and intellectuals
+## university students, teachers, and intellectuals

-## played critical roles in civilization but were defenseless in force
+### played critical roles in civilization but were defenseless in force

-# secret societies
+## secret societies

-## envisioned restoration of monarchical rule under a Chinese dynasty
+### envisioned restoration of monarchical rule under a Chinese dynasty

-# western power intervention and japan
+## western power intervention and japan

-## wanted to capitalize on power vacuum
+### wanted to capitalize on power vacuum

+### japan from mid-1890s to 1945 (end of WWI)

+# may fourth movement